khui/copacrr/README.md

 python -m evals.rerank with expname=$expname train_years=$train_years {param_name=param_val}
 ```

+## File Structure Overview
+`bin/` contains the binaries and logical binaries which can be executed to train, evaluate, and
+otherwise use the model.

+`data/` contains trec web data.

+`evals/` contains the scripts which evaluate the model.

+`libs/` contains libraries which our code uses and which we didn't write.

+`models/` contains the code which defines the PACRR model and its extensions (e.g. RE-, CO-).

+`preprocess/` contains various libraries for preprocessing the data.
+We didn't write this either.

+`simmat/` is not included by default in the repository, but the code expects it to exist and contain
+the similarity matrices, so you should put them here.

+`utils/` contains various utility functions which we wrote.

 ## Citation

 If you use the code, please cite the following papers: